-Feelings of sadness or hopelessness almost every day for 2 or more weeks in a row so that they stopped doing some usual activities. †Data prior to 2017-19 unavailable.
+Feelings of sadness or hopelessness almost every day for 2 or more weeks in a row so that they stopped doing some usual activities. †Data from 2021-23 CHKS administration were not available for California.

-Data Source: CalSCHLS Secondary Student Public Dashboard, retrieved 3/11/2024.
+Data Source: CalSCHLS Secondary Student Public Dashboard, retrieved 3/11/2025.